spyder-ide/spyder-api-docs/docs/plugin_development.rst

+.. _tutorial-task-overview:

 ================
 What will we do?
 ================

-So far, we have reviewed the concepts necessary to create your first plugin.
+So far, we have :ref:`reviewed the concepts <tutorial-plugin-concepts>` necessary to create your first plugin.
-In this section, first, we explain the Pomodoro technique that will be implemented for time management in the plugin.
+In this section, first, we :ref:`explain the Pomodoro technique <tutorial-pomodoro-technique>` that will be implemented for time management in the plugin.
-Second, we describe the steps to develop the plugin.
+Second, we describe the :ref:`steps to develop the plugin <tutorial-plugin-steps>`.
-Finally, we present the main features that will be displayed in Spyder once the plugin is developed and published.
+Finally, we :ref:`present the main features <tutorial-plugin-features>` that will be displayed in Spyder once the plugin is developed and published.

+.. _tutorial-pomodoro-technique:

 Pomodoro Technique
 ~~~~~~~~~~~~~~~~~~